mooreds/docs-1/references/connectors/twilio-documentation.md

 ## list_incoming_phone_numbers_local

-Returns a list of local <IncomingPhoneNumber> elements, each representing a local (not toll-free) phone number given to your account, under an <IncomingPhoneNumbers> list element that includes paging information.
+Returns a list of local  elements, each representing a local (not toll-free) phone number given to your account, under an  list element that includes paging information.
 Works exactly the same as the IncomingPhoneNumber resource, but filters out toll-free numbers.

 <details><summary>Parameters</summary>